 In this final report in the MidtownKC Walks series, the call for change in Kansas City.
 In the first story, Kansas City residents, especially those in Midtown, said they are more dissatisfied with the condition of sidewalks than almost any other city service.
 We’ve also reported that residents said they are surprised to learn that responsibility for sidewalk maintenance lies with individual property owners and discussed […]

 In Ithaca, New York, the change in sidewalk policy came after the mayor heard directly from residents who were concerned about the condition of sidewalks and the city policy around them.
 Shortly after he was elected, Mayor Svante Myrick hired Eric Hathaway to serve as the city’s new sidewalk program manager.
 “When I first started […]

-In this second report in the MidtownKC Walks series, residents say they are surprised to learn that responsibility for sidewalk maintenance lies with individual property owners.
+In this third report in the MidtownKC Walks series, the various reasons sidewalks are becoming more important to people in Midtown.
 In the first story, Kansas City residents, especially those in Midtown, said they are more dissatisfied with the condition of sidewalks than almost any other city service.
-As the series continues this […]
+Yesterday, residents said they are surprised to learn that responsibility for sidewalk maintenance lies with individual property owners. […]